zgjsxx/AWS-SAA/Outline.md

 - Integrates seamlessly with the [Kinesis Client Library](https://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html) (KCL) to de-aggregate batched                                             records on the consumer
 - Submits Amazon CloudWatch metrics on your behalf to provide visibility into producer                                             performance

+## Amazon snowball
+**snowball with s3**

+Currently, there is no way of uploading objects directly to S3 Glacier using a Snowball Edge.
+Thus, you first have to upload your objects into S3 Standard, and then use S3 lifecycle policies to transition the files to S3 Glacier.

 ## Amazon snowball edge